saylesss88/nix-book/src/nix/whonix_kvm.md

   unique from the rest of Tor Browser users reducing anonymity.

 > ⚠️ Never rely solely on the Virtual Machine to protect you, if your host OS
 > isn't secure a Virtual Machine won't protect you.
+If you have high threat
+> model, you may want to choose a Host with better support for AppArmor and
+> Selinux as they are highly limited on NixOS.

+That being said, there is a lot you can do to harden NixOS...

 ### Harden NixOS and set up GnuPG